kayvandenaker/workshop/README.md

 ## Errors

-Make sure you have the libraries install that are imported at the top `Menu > Sketch > Include Library > Manage Libraries`
+Make sure you have the libraries installed that are imported at the top `Menu > Sketch > Include Library > Manage Libraries`

 LLMs are your friend!
 Paste the error in ChatGPT with the context, such as `I have an Adafruit Feather Sense and I'm trying to do XYZ, but I get this error: [PASTE ERROR]`.
 This also works great if you want to debug your code, clean it up, or add new features!